Securing Communities Against Threats of Violent Extremism (SECURE) - Project Evaluation Report

 August 08, 2018

-The report covers an evaluation of P/CVE activities in Mandera, Wajir and Garissa counties.
-The project’s primary objective was to support community leaders, civil society and local government to develop community-based strategic CVE plans.
-These plans were ‘to protect communities from imminent threats of violent extremism and radicalization through the use of technology in early warning and response.’
-Here is a summary from the report
+The comprehensive report presents an in-depth evaluation of Preventing/Countering Violent Extremism (P/CVE) initiatives undertaken in Mandera, Wajir, and Garissa counties.
+The overarching goal of the project was to empower community leaders, civil society organizations, and local government bodies to collaboratively design community-based strategic plans for CVE.
+These plans aimed to shield communities from imminent threats of violent extremism and radicalization by leveraging technology for early warning and response mechanisms.
+The report distills the key findings as follows:

 - Human Rights and Military Actions: The report sheds light on a reduction in reported human rights abuses.
 However, it highlights concerns raised by communities in Garissa and Mandera regarding alleged brutal actions by the military within these regions.

 - Capacity Building Through SECURE Project: The SECURE project played a pivotal role in enhancing the community’s ability to diagnose and identify instances of violent extremism within their midst.
 This capacity-building effort equipped the community with valuable skills and knowledge.